Steering Committee

 Communication/Tech Committee

-RocknRoll Rob is the prison coordinator for Corcoran State Prison.
+RocknRoll Rob is an outside facilitator at Corcoran State Prison.
 He has been an AVP facilitator since 2016.
-He is a Homeschool Teacher in Visalia and loves travelling and sailing in his free time.
-His interest in world cultures has brought him to facilitate in Belize and he intends to contribute more to both AVP California and AVP International in the future.
-Current AVP affiliations include San Joaquin Valley, Central Valley, Stockton, the Visalia area, and Belize.
-He has facilitated youth, international, community, prison, and mini workshops.
-He is a Spanish student with the goal of facilitating workshops in Spanish in California and in the Americas.
-La paz es el camino!
+He is a Homeschool Teacher and addiction therapist in Visalia and loves traveling and sailing in his free time.
+His interest in world cultures has brought him to facilitate in Belize and England, and he intends to contribute more to both AVP California and AVP International in the future.
+He has facilitated youth, international, community, prison, mini’s, and addiction-centered workshops.
+Rock on!

 doristonebooks@gmail.com